southworks/codeverter/README.md

 ### Compilation

 The project is written in TypeScript so you need to call the **tsc** compiler.
 To start the compilation process use the command `npm run build` once finished you will have all the final JavaScript files at **./out** folder.

+For production use the command `npm run build:prod`

 ### Testing